BlocProtocol/BLOC-wiki/docs/about/Features.md

 ### Double spending
 Nobody is able to spend the same [BLOC](https://bloc.money) money twice — even if all his signatures are anonymous.
 Every signature contains a key image — a kind of fingerprint of the secret key.
 It is based on a one-way cryptographic function; this implies that given only the key image it is impossible to restore the corresponding secret key.
 These key images are used to prevent double-spending.

-This is the core implementation of [BLOC.MONEY](https://bloc.money).
-It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
-There are no restrictions on anyone creating an alternative implementation of **BLOC** that uses the protocol and network in a compatible manner.